rstudio/sass/cran-comments.md

     sub-directories of 1Mb or more:
       libs   6.3Mb

-THis is only a note on Windows builds.
+This is only a note on Windows builds.

 ## Downstream dependencies